sarojneupaneofficial/sarojflow-platform/README.md

 ## License

-This Project is subjected to MIT License and under the copyright of Saroj Neu
+This Project is subjected to MIT License and under the copyright of Saroj Ne